jtemporal/jtemporal.github.io/_posts/2022-01-16-introducing-gitfichas.md

 - git
 related: false
 posts_list: ""
+author_note: This blog post was adapted to English by Debora Azevedo.
+author_note_link: professoradeboraazevedo@gmail.com

 ---
 I started a new project, and I want to tell you all about it! 👀